ltwardy/Advent-of-Code-2022/README.md

 ### Day 8

 Today looks like a good time to remind myself about numpy.
-Starting with the very basics: if grid is a 2D numpy array,
+Starting with the very basics: a grid is a 2D numpy array,

 * grid[0] is the first row.
 * grid[0: 2] is the 3rd column, because we count from zero.